arend-lang/site/src/documentation/tutorial/PartI/synndef.md

 Equivalently, parameters of a function can be moved from the signature to the body by means of lambda expressions:

 {%arend%}
- -- types of parameters cannot be infered as before
+ -- types of parameters cannot be inferred as before
 \func foo' => \lam (x _ : Nat) (_ : Int) => x
 -- but types of parameters can be omitted if the result type is specified explicitly
 \func foo'' : Nat -> Nat -> Int -> Nat => \lam x _ _ => x